 31 of the Best Restaurants for Outdoor Dining in NYC Right Now

-While Governor Andrew Cuomo recently announced that local restaurants will be allowed to increase their indoor dining capacity from 25 percent to 35 percent starting February 26, many of us aren’t comfortable eating indoors just yet.
+While Governor Andrew Cuomo recently announced that patrons need to show proof of vaccination status in order to dine indoors, many of us aren’t comfortable eating inside just yet.
 Don’t fret—you can still get a great meal and support local restaurants with outdoor dining in NYC right now.
-Top restaurants around the city are revamping their outdoor setups, offering safe and cozy dining experiences throughout the colder months.
-From heated lamps to yurt villages, check out these 31 restaurants featuring seriously creative outdoor dining options that will keep you warm all season long.
+Top restaurants around the city have revamped their outdoor setups, offering safe and enjoyable dining experiences.
+From heated lamps to garden patios, check out these 31 restaurants featuring seriously creative outdoor dining options.

 Editor’s note: All the restaurants listed are currently operating with recommended safety recommendations in place, but be sure to read up on the latest NYC COVID-19 guidelines before you dine.

 This Williamsburg favorite is open for outdoor dining this winter.
 The wine bar, beer garden, and Italian restaurant has an expansive sidewalk seating area in addition to having an open air back-bar with communal tables separated by plexiglass.
 Tuck into wood-fired pizzas, pastas and more (wood-fired rosemary wings, anyone?).

 2. Hamilton Hall

 This Hamilton Heights beer hall only opened its doors a couple of months ago but it’s already proving popular with locals, thanks to its excellent selection of draft beers, tasty eats and heated outdoor dining booths in front of the restaurant.
 (Psst: We also hear that the burgers and chicken wings are seriously good.)